 Build a website that engages your customer and positvely impacts your business.

 Slapping together a website and hoping for the best is a recipe for failure.
-Consumers in today’s marketplace view about 20-30 websites a day.
+Canadians are spending an average of 3-4 hours per day online.
 They range from informational (news, blogs), to businesses, to anything you can think of.
 So how does your website stand out?
 Answer: You need a plan that targets your ideal customer.
 Every piece of marketing you do once you decide your ideal customer will speak to them.
 Breathe easy.
 When I was first starting my business I was overwhelmed by how much competition there was.
 How does anyone get noticed amid billions of websites?

 The good news is that by devising a plan you can win this battle.
 Develop a strategy for your website.
 Your website should display content that speaks to your ideal client, allows for a simple journey through your website, and functions properly.

 When it comes to creating your website, the first items you’ll need is a pen and paper.
 What?!
 Hear me out.
 You need a plan.
 Write it down.
 Nothing fancy.
 Answer the following questions:

 Once you’ve made your plan you can use start your SEO keyword research and well as make informed decisions for your landing pages.